conda-forge/cfep/cfep-05.md

 There are a number of recipe maintainers who have asked for guidance regarding how to make pre-release builds available with the CI infrastructure on conda-forge.
-This document outlines how those builds should be labeled on anaconda.org so that the more adventurous users can try our these pre-release packages.
+This document outlines how those builds should be labeled on anaconda.org so that the more adventurous users can try out these pre-release packages.

 ## Motivation